KyonLi/AlwaysTrustUserCerts/README.md

 ### Installing certificates

-Install the certificate as a user certificate and restart the device.
+Copy the certificate to /data/adb/cacerts and restart the device.

 ### Removing certificates

-Remove the certificate from the user store through the settings and restart the device.
+Remove the certificate from /data/adb/cacerts and restart the device.

 ## Changelog